LordGriz/TradeCommissionApp/README.md

 Design and implement a Trade Commission calculation service.
 This service will accept data for multiple financial trades and return the total commission amount.

-A detailed description of the problem can be found [here](Documentation/ProblemDescription.md).
+A detailed description of the problem can be found in the [Documentation](Documentation/ProblemDescription.md) folder.

 ## Solution
-The [CalculationService](TradeCommissionApp.CalculationService) contains the code for determining the total commission.
+The [CalculationService](TradeCommissionApp.CalculationService/CommissionCalculationService.cs) contains the code for determining the total commission.
 This code can be easily exercised by running the unit tests found within the [Tests](Tests) folder.

 ## Project Architecture